BogdanPetrovic5/PixelNest/README.md

 - Create Posts: Users can create posts that will be publicly shared across all users, including guests.
 - Post Interactions:
   - Like Posts: Available now.
-  - Comment on Posts (in development).
+  - Comment on Posts.
-  - Save Posts (in development).
+  - Save Posts.
-- Real-Time Chat: Users will be able to chat with other users in real-time using WebSockets (planned feature).
+- Real-Time Chat: Users are able to chat with other users in real-time using WebSockets.
 - Follow each others

----

-### Planned features
-- Instagram-like Stories: One of the key features to be implemented will be the ability for users to post stories, similar to Instagram’s story functionality.
+- Upload stories: Users are able to post stories, similar to Instagram's story functionality.

-## Backend
-REST API for application and project strucuture is listed down below.

-- Controllers
-  - AuthenticationController.cs
-  - CommentController.cs
-  - PostController.cs
-  - UserController.cs
-- Data
-  - DataContext.cs
-- Dto
-- Gateway
-  - FileUpload.cs
-- Interfaces
-  - IAuthenticationRepository.cs
-  - IAuthenticationService.cs
-  - IPostRepository.cs
-  - IPostService.cs
-  - ICommentRepository.cs
-  - ICommentService.cs
-  - IFileUpload.cs
-  - IUserService.cs
-  - IUserRepository.cs
-- Mappers
-  - UserMapper.cs
-- Migrations
-- Models
-  - Comment.cs
-  - Follow.cs
-  - ImagePath.cs
-  - LikedComments.cs
-  - LikedPosts.cs
-  - Post.cs
-  - SavedPosts.cs
-  - Story.cs
-  - User.cs
-- Proxy
-  - ProxyController.cs
-- Repository
-  - AuthenticationRepository.cs
-  - CommentRepository.cs
-  - PostRepository.cs
-  - UserRepository.cs
-- Responses
-  - FollowResponse.cs
-  - LoginResponse.cs
-  - PostResponse.cs
-  - RegisterResponse.cs
-- Security
-  - PasswordEncoder.cs
-  - TokenGenerator.cs
-- Services
-  - AuthenticationService.cs
-  - CommentService.cs
-  - PostService.cs
-  - UserService.cs
-- Utility
-  - CommentUtility.cs
-  - FolderGenerator.cs
-  - PostUtility.cs
-  - UserUtility.cs